 In a series of talks entitled “Questions We Care About – Ideas We Shape!”, the Rectorate invites all staff and students to discuss key questions about the future of our university.
-A total of five planned discussions give you the opportunity to actively contribute your questions and ideas on our Strategy 2030.
+Each discussion session focuses on a different theme and offers you the chance to actively contribute questions and ideas related to our Strategy 2030.

-- What: Strategic Perspectives in Research – Fishbowl discussion hosted by the Rectorate
+- What: Early Career Researchers Support: Fishbowl discussion hosted by the Rectorate

 Photography and filming